johnno1962/InjectionIII/README.md

 ![Icon](http://johnholdsworth.com/InjectionUI.gif)

-`InjectionIII.app` needs an Xcode 10.2 or greater at the path `/Applications/Xcode.app` , works for `Swift` and `Objective-C` and can be used with [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html).
+`InjectionIII.app` needs an Xcode 10.2 or greater at the path `/Applications/Xcode.app` , works for `Swift` and `Objective-C` and can be used alongside [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) or by using the [AppCode Plugin](https://github.com/johnno1962/InjectionIII/blob/master/AppCodePlugin/INSTALL.md).

 ### Getting Started